programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 end_letters.hist(bins=range(agent_letters.Letters_sent.max() + 1))
 ```

-{% include figure.html filename="en-or-agent-based-model-communication-networks-06.png" alt="The y-axis still shows the number of agents, but this time the x-axis denotes how many letters the were sent by those numbers of agents." caption="Figure 6.
+{% include figure.html filename="en-or-agent-based-model-communication-networks-06.png" alt="Another hisogram where the y-axis shows the number of agents, but this time the x-axis denotes how many letters were sent by those numbers of agents, instead of letters received.
+The numbers of letters sent range from about 25 to over 50.
+There at most 4 agents that have the same number of letters sent.
+The figure shows a distribution that is skewed toward an average amount of letters sent." caption="Figure 6.
 A histogram of agent's letters sent after 100 steps of simulating the model" %}

 You can also use `pandas` to export the data to a CSV (comma separated value) file, which can be opened by any common spreadsheet application or opened by `pandas`.